Predictia/AQUA/docs/sphinx/source/installation.rst

    machine: levante

-If you are usig LUMI, there is a script available providing an installation of the correct environment.
-You just have to run:
+If you are usig LUMI, the script `/config/machines/lumi/installation/lumi_install.sh` provides an installation of the correct environment.
+After putting your LUMI username under 'user' at the top of the script, you just have to run:

 .. code-block:: bash